foss2serve/github-workflow-activity/activity/create-an-organization-and-a-repository.md

 6. Optionally add a .gitignore (not necessary for this activity).
 7. Add an open source license (unless you have a strong opinion, for now choose __GNU Public License v3.0__).
 8. Click the big green __Create repository__ button
-9. Help your recorder to make a note of the URL of the repository's homepage.
+9. In your shared editor, make a note of the URL of the repository's homepage.

 Congratulations!
 You have created your team's first repository.